 Olive Oil Storage & Handling

-As a natural product, and unlike wine, olive oil does not improve with time, so it is best used within a year.
-Nevertheless, depending on the variety, a freshly harvested olive oil could last up to 18 months without losing its sensory characteristics.
+As a natural product, olive oil does not improve with time (unlike wine), so it is best used within a year.
+A freshly harvested olive oil could last up to 18 months without losing its sensory characteristics.
 Store olive oil in an air-tight bottle or container away from light and heat to maintain freshness.

-Olive oil will oxidize rapidly if it is not kept in a sealed container.
+Olive oil should be stored in a tightly sealed container to keep it from rapidly oxidizing.
 If olive oil is stored in a bottle, always replace the cap on the bottle and keep it tightly sealed.
 Never put olive oil in a container that does not have a tight cap or some other method of sealing the container.

 The ideal temperature for storing olive oil is 57°F, although a normal room temperature of 70ºF works very well if the olive oil is stored in a dark area where the temperature remains fairly constant.
 Olive oil will solidify at 36ºF, but it will return to a liquid state as soon as the temperature rises.
 In colder weather, olive oil may turn cloudy, especially if the temperature of the storage area falls below 50ºF.